 The start of a Rhys family adventure

 Today is his last in Wales for six months.
 He’s catching up with family.
 A whole tribe of them and their friends have gathered in Snowdonia to eat, drink, laugh, dandle babies, jump around on subterranean trampolines, fly over abandoned quarries.
 Muck around, basically.

 So this is why we’re standing, in red jump-suits, on a Welsh mountain in Blaenau Ffestiniog.
 The town is at the geographical heart of the Snowdonia National Park and yet, when you look at the road map, it’s a little grey island in a vast green ocean.
 When the Park’s boundaries were drawn in 1951, Blaenau’s still-booming slate quarries lacked the requisite chocolate-box charm, and so it was excluded.
 Inside the enclave, the slate mining has mostly vanished, leaving behind an otherworldly landscape of jagged edges that is startlingly impressive, in its own way.
 They’re talking about re-drawing the National Park boundary to include the town.
 Not everyone is bothered.
 Some of the locals didn’t wait around for others to decide if industrial ruin could be repackaged as industrial heritage.
 They thought, 'Nah.
 Let’s do it ourselves.'
 (In Welsh, though – it’s the first language of practically everyone here.)

-A real hub of adventure is growing here
+A real hub of adventure has developed here

 We’re not alone.
 Groups of mountain bikers arrive by the vanload to hurl themselves down the black runs of Antur Stiniog, whooping in a rich variety of European accents.
 A few pause to watch Matthew, his sister Rachel and her children, Harri and Gwen, clipped on to their zip wires.
 They launch into space, all four in parallel, heading for a landing zone that’s a kilometre away.
 Matthew is humming the James Bond theme.